-It should be noted that some of the big mining fields are surrounding or joining some of the other fields, sharing the same borders.
-For example, Krumovitsa surrounds Khan Krum, Lada and Yarilo, and shares the same border with Elhovo, Kalabak and Blagun.
-This is done for purpose, because the area of exploration in a single permit should not exceed 200 square kilometers acc. to the Mineral Resources Act.
+Some of the large mining fields surround or link some of the other fields, as they share the same borders.
+For example, Krumovitsa surrounds Khan Krum, Lada and Yarilo, and shares a border with Elhovo, Kalabak and Blagun.
+This is done on purpose, because the area of exploration under a single permit should not exceed 200 square kilometers, according to the Mineral Resources Act.

-It should also be recalled that in line with the recommendations specified in the EIA/AA reports, the approved Alternative No1 of the Ada Tepe mining section is with reduced operational area - only 85 hectares, instead of 160 hectares for Alternative No2.
-The reason was to avoid significant adverse impact at Site's level.

-And now two new fields with actual permits for exploration - Lada and Yarilo - belonging to the same investor - are adjoined to Khan Krum, forming additional 3.1 square kilometers.
+In line with the recommendations specified in the EIA/AA reports, the approved Alternative Number 1 of the Ada Tepe mining section should have a reduced operational area - only 85 hectares, instead of 160 hectares as proposed in Alternative Number 2.
+The reason for limiting the mine's area was to avoid significant adverse impact at the site level.
+Now, however, two new fields with permits for exploration - Lada and Yarilo, which belong to the same investor - are adjoined to Khan Krum, forming an additional 3.1 square kilometres.

 It also seems that at least 70% of the total area of the municipality of Krumovgrad will be subject to further exploration for gold and other metals.
-Such geological data is available in the old National Geological Fund from Socialist times and usually the mining companies are pretty well aware of what they are searching for.
-When they find it officially, the subsequent procedure is automatic and unstoppable until a concession contract is signed, unless if during the EIA/AA procedure the Investment Plan is rejected, which never happens.
-The reasons are described in the next section.
+Geological data which indicates the presence of metals is available from the National Geological Fund, which is from the Socialist period.
+Once mining companies are able to officially confirm the Fund's information about the presence of metals in a given area the subsequent procedure is automatic and unstoppable until a concession contract is signed, unless the Investment Plan is rejected during the EIA/AA procedure, which has never happened.
+The reasons for this are described in the next section.

-6) Last, but not least, the European Commission has sent a final warning to Bulgaria over systemic failures in its implementation of EU nature legislation on December 3rd 2020.
+6) Last, but not least, the European Commission sent a final warning to Bulgaria over systemic failures in its implementation of EU nature legislation on 3 December 2020.

-Here is the source:
+Here is the source: https://ec.europa.eu/commission/presscorner/detail/en/inf_20_2142

-https://ec.europa.eu/commission/presscorner/detail/en/inf_20_2142